 (1) In this regulation —

-“townsite” has the meaning given to that term by the Land Administration Act 1997 section 26.
+townsite has the meaning given to that term by the Land Administration Act 1997 section 26.

 (2) A person who uses an explosive in a townsite to blast rock or similar solid material, or to damage, destroy or demolish any thing, whether on or under land or water, must have a written permit issued to the person under this regulation by the local government of the district in which the explosive is used.